Amirmohammadomidi/zsh/README.md

 # About ZSH
 The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
-Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh. (from christitustech with some new features, improvements and fixes)
+Zsh is an extended Bourne shell with many improvements, including some features of Bash, ksh, and tcsh. (from christitustech with some new features, improvements and fixes).

 ## Setup